-Applicant communication plans are like those New Year exercise resolutions, we all have high hopes and the best intentions, but we just can't seem to maintain the focus and consistency over time.
+Applicant communication plans are like those New Year exercise resolutions.
+We all have high hopes and the best intentions, but we just can't seem to maintain the focus and consistency over time.
 One trick to keeping this resolution is to use the automated messaging tools built into your applicant tracking system (ATS).
-Like any good resolution, in order to be successful, you need a plan.
-And like any good plan, you need to define your purpose, identify the opportunities and understand the tools available to you.
+Like any good resolution, to be successful, you need a plan.
+And like any good plan, you need to define your purpose, identify the opportunities and understand the tools available.

-3. Breaking up is hard to do but when the decision is made to not proceed with an applicant, it's important to let them know ASAP.
 While rejection is not easy, it's better than the black hole of not knowing.
 The message should convey to the job seeker that their time was valued.
-Not only is it courteous but it is another way to define your brand as an employer.
+Not only is it courteous, but it is another way to define your brand as an employer.

-4. Finally Thank You – Once your new hire has been chosen and confirmed to start, send a final thank you to everyone who applied, thanking them for their interest and inviting them to apply for other positions.
+4. Finally, Thank You: Once your new hire has been chosen and confirmed to start, send a final thank you to everyone who applied.
+That's right, everyone.

-5. But wait, there's more… You've selected your hire.
-The start date, on-boarding and orientation are set.
-Continue the electronic communications by sending a summary to remind them of the date and time as well as what to expect on the first day, including what to bring in order to complete the new hire paperwork.
-Hopefully, your organization has an electronic on-boarding tool, if not another reason to start shopping around.
+5. Continued Communications: But wait, there's more… You've selected your hire.
+The start date, onboarding, and orientation are set.
+Continue the electronic communications by sending a summary to remind them of the date and time and what to expect on the first day, including what to bring to complete the new hire paperwork.
+Hopefully, your organization has an electronic onboarding tool, if not another reason to start shopping around.